Ddenobrega/Scripts/README.md

 #### Dependencies
 - dmenu
 - gnuGpg
+- xclip

 #### Usage
 	- Make a directory - `mkdir ~/Documents/Keys`
 	- Run the link script to add keys to path
 	- Run `gpg --full-generate-key`
 	- "create" creates keys
+	- "remove" removes an existing key
+	- "clear" clears the clipboard

 ### <a href="./bin">Bin</a>
 General Purpose scripts will be stored here